Dental Implants vs. Dentures

 When cost is a factor, many of these individuals often decide that they prefer dentures to replace their teeth.
 While they are often considerably less expensive than implants, they are not a perfect solution to tooth loss.
 Often, they require extra downtime while waiting to have them placed, as your gums may have to heal after extraction to have your dentures fitted.

-DenturesDentures can also be quite uncomfortable, leading to cuts and abrasions on your gums, cheeks, and soft tissue.
+Disadvantages of DenturesDentures can also be quite uncomfortable, leading to cuts and abrasions on your gums, cheeks, and soft tissue.
 If they are not properly fitted, they can slip.
 They require removal to be cleaned, which can lead to embarrassing situations.
 They can lead to bone loss, and as your gums shrink, they may need realignment or replacement.
 They are not permanent and need to be replaced every five to ten years due to wear and tear.

 Are Dental Implants Really Worth it?